rkapl123/RAddin/docs/README.md

 - Test_scriptRngScriptRange

 In the 1st column of the Rdefinition range are the definition types, possible types are
-- rexec: full path to an executable, being able to shell-run the script in line "script" (usually Rscript.exe).
-When running cmd shell files a special entry "cmd" is used for rexec.
-Only needed when overriding the ExePath in the AppSettings in the Raddin-AddIn-packed.xll.config file.
+- rexec: an executable, being able to shell-run the script in line "script" (usually Rscript.exe, but can be any executable).
+This is only needed when overriding the ExePath in the AppSettings in the Raddin-AddIn-packed.xll.config file.
 - rpath: path to the folder with the R dlls, in case you want to use the in-memory option with RDotNet.
 Only needed when overriding the RPath in the AppSettings in the Raddin-AddIn-packed.xll.config file.
 - dir: the path where below files (scripts, args, results and diagrams) are stored.
 - script: full path of an executable script.